zzhou612/abc-playground/README.md

 git clone https://github.com/berkeley-abc/abc.git
 ```

-Then add the following lines to the `CMakeLists.txt` of the project to ensure that ABC is compiled as C++ code with namespaces
+Then add the following lines to the `CMakeLists.txt` of the project to ensure that ABC is compiled as C++ code with namespaces.

 ```cmake
 set(ABC_USE_NAMESPACE abc)